 In the UK I have found game development to be a popular career choice when speaking to recent graduates.
 However, in my experience this seems to be a tricky industry for candidates, with lots of competition.
 So why are so many graduates focused on game development as a career?

 In my opinion I believe this trend is simply because graduates think game development is more interesting.
 After spending years gaming with their friends they want to be part of their hobby, and who wouldn’t want to do a job they actually enjoy?!
 It would be great if cybersecurity as an industry could become an integral part of younger people’s lives, like gaming, and help form their interests from an early age.

 I wonder what else could help play a part in plugging the cybersecurity skills gap.
 There is already a lot of extra work going on in the background to address this issue; from creating lessons in cybersecurity and hackathons for the general public, to various events that you can attend and get immersed into the industry.

-After exhibiting at Infosecurity Europe this year and speaking to a number of people who were external to the industry I found a common theme emerging; talented professionals simply cannot find a way to get into an infosecurity role.
+After exhibiting at Infosecurity Europe and speaking to a number of people who were external to the industry I found a common theme emerging; talented professionals simply cannot find a way to get into an infosecurity role.
 They are all passionate about cybersecurity and have applied for lots of jobs but never seem to get their foot in the door.
 Their stories seemed to all be the same; they get blocked straight away as they haven’t got any relevant ‘industry experience’ or they are missing certain qualifications.
 Maybe this is the most apparent and immediate solution that would help plug the skills gap, if we can look at top candidates from external industries and cross-train them to become an integral part of the industry.
 As these people have the drive to develop they also possess a passion for their work and would show loyalty to companies for helping them get into cybersecurity.